 - Locker rooms will be closed.
 Students will not change into PE uniforms. - Physical education will be held outdoors as much as possible and as long as the weather allows.
 Shared equipment will not be used.
-Any individual equipment will be sanitized between use. - Face coverings will be required indoors for all activities. - Face coverings may be removed if classes are held outside and students are able to maintain at least six feet of distance between each other at all times.
+Any individual equipment will be sanitized between use. - Activities will be structured with social distancing in place. - Face coverings will be required indoors for all activities. - Face coverings may be removed if classes are held outside and students are able to maintain at least six feet of distance between each other at all times.